zarr-conventions/geo-proj/README.md

 See the [Spatial Dimension Identification](#spatial-dimension-identification) section below for details on how spatial dimensions are identified.

-Note: The shape of spatial dimensions is obtained directly from the Zarr array metadata once the spatial dimensions are identified.
+Note: When `geo:proj` is used at the array level, the shape of spatial dimensions is obtained directly from the Zarr array metadata once the spatial dimensions are identified.
+When used at the group level, the `shape` attribute can be used to specify the spatial dimensions shape.

+#### shape

+Shape of spatial dimensions [height, width]

+* **Type**: `[integer [2], null]`
+* **Required**: No

+The shape of the spatial dimensions in `[height, width]` order, corresponding to the `[y, x]` dimensions specified in `spatial_dimensions`.
+This field is particularly useful when `geo:proj` is used at the group level, as it allows for calculating the bounding box from the `transform` without needing to access the underlying array data.

+This field SHOULD be set when:

+- `geo:proj` is used at the group level and represents spatial data with a fixed grid
+- The `transform` is provided but `bbox` is not
+- All arrays in the group share the same spatial dimensions and shape

+This field MAY be omitted when:

+- `geo:proj` is used at the array level (shape can be obtained from array metadata)
+- The `bbox` is already provided
+- The group contains arrays with different spatial shapes

+> [!Note] If both `shape` and `bbox` are provided, they should be consistent with each other given the specified `transform`.

 ## Acknowledgements